 If an organization is "out of license" it means it is out of compliance, and either license renewals or additional licenses are required for the Meraki products to function and for these products to be manageable using the Meraki cloud.
 To learn more, please look into License Problem - Out of Compliance document.

 How long do I have to reactivate my account after it expires?

 A: You can reactivate your account at any point in the future after it expires by adding the necessary number of valid licenses.
 Please note that once your account expires, your products will stop functioning after a 30-day grace period (see License Problem - Out of Compliance: What Happens When an Organization Is Shut Down?)

 NOTE: We have recently changed our conversion to a Per-Device Licensing process.
 If you are interested in converting your current co-term license organization to the per-device model, please reach out to our Support team at email@example.com for assistance.
 They will be happy to guide you through the revised conversion process and answer any questions you may have.
 To learn more, refer to the article called: How to convert an organization from Co-term to Per-Device Licensing

 For more information on the new licensing model, refer to the Meraki Per-Device Licensing Overview document.

 Can I move licenses between organizations?

 Yes.
-When devices are moved between organizations, the licenses attached to those devices move with them.
+When devices are moved between organizations (refer to Meraki Per-Device Licensing Overview), the licenses attached to those devices move with them.

 Are there any limitations to who can convert to per-device licensing?

-Organizations that have SM Free or SM Legacy are unable to convert to per-device licensing.
-If an organization has an active free trial, it can be converted, but the free trial will no longer be active after conversion.
+Organizations that have Systems Manager Licesning are unable to convert to per-device licensing.
+If an organization has active Meraki Free Trials, it can be converted, but the free trial will no longer be active after conversion.